Production function estimation using subjective expectations data: Monte Carlo Setup

+\paragraph{Calibration and implementation.} In all three channels, the variance of the bias term is calibrated as a fraction of the within-firm variance of the corresponding true expectation over the sample window.
+The within-firm variance is computed once per Monte Carlo replication from unbiased data generated in a first pass, in which optimal investment, capital, labor and expectations are simulated under the rational benchmark.
+The bias draws are then used to re-simulate investment, capital, labor and expectations in a second pass.
+This two-pass procedure ensures that the bias magnitudes are expressed in units comparable across channels and relative to the variation that is informative for identification.

-\subsection{Simulation details}
+\subsection{Simulation Details}

-We consider a panel of 1000 firms observed over 10 time periods.
-For comparability with ACF's setup, our baseline specification follows their parameterization, which is intended to match key aspects of their data: 95\% of the variation in capital being across-firm (versus within-firm), and the $R^2$ of a regression of capital on labor approximately equal 0.5.
+We consider a panel of 1,000 firms observed over 10 time periods.
+For comparability with ACF's setup, our baseline specification follows their parameterization, which is intended to match key aspects of their data: 95\% of the variation in capital being across-firm (versus within-firm), and the $R^2$ of a regression of capital on labor approximately equalling 0.5.
 These moments are similar in our data at 93\% and 0.4 respectively.

-To avoid results depending on the arbitrary initial distribution of capital across firms, we initialize all firms with $k_{i0}=e^{-10}\approx 0$.
+To avoid results depending on the arbitrary initial distribution of capital across firms, we initialize all firms with $K_{i0}=e^{-10}\approx 0$.
 We simulate firms for 100 periods and select the 10 periods in our estimation panel as the last of these, by which time the impact of the initial values appeared minimal.

-\subsection{Replication of ACF simulations}
+\subsection{Replication of ACF Simulations}

 To confirm correct implementation of the MC routine, Table \ref{tab:mcrun_summtab_acftab1} repeats key DGPs of ACF's Table 1.
 The table shows moments of parameter estimates obtained by applying the OP, LP, ACF and NPR estimators to data simulated under the three distinct DGPs considered in \citet{ackerberg_identification_2015}.
+These are: DGP 1 which has serial correlation in wages and labor chosen at $t-b$, DGP 2 which has optimization error in labor and DGP 3 which combines both DGP 1 and DGP 2.
 The coefficients obtained from an OLS levels regression of $y_{it}$ on a constant, $l_{it}$ and $k_{it}$ are also provided for comparison.
 Each panel of the table contains results pertaining to the DGP indicated in the panel heading, while the results for the various estimators are given in rows.
-As acknowledged by ACF, the consistency of their estimator is compromised by the existence of multiple minima in their optimization routine, which causes it to sometimes converge to implausible parameter values (see footnote 16 in ACF).
-For this reason, we also provide results for the ACF estimator conditioning on simulation runs that obtained capital and labor parameter estimates within the 0-1 range.
+Within each DGP we show results when materials has no measurement error (Panels A, C and E) and when materials is subject to measurement error (B, D and F).